Skip to content

 Expansion of Community Health Centers

-The ACA offered vital funding for the enlargement of neighborhood well-being facilities, which play an important role in delivering primary care services to underserved populations.
-This funding has elevated entry to care in rural and low-income city areas, enhancing well-being outcomes for a lot of people who may, in any other case, face boundaries to care.
+This funding has elevated entry to care in rural and low-income urban areas, enhancing well-being outcomes for lots of individuals who could, in some other cases, face boundaries to care.

 Impact on Healthcare Costs and Outcomes